ProcessBolt/OfficeMasterKey/README.md

 # Office Master Key Windows Desktop App (omkwpf)
 Windows desktop application (.exe) for removing document protection mechanisms for DOCX and XLSX files using the OfficeMasterKey library.

-# Created with love by the ProcessBolt Team